 At the consultation appointment we will discuss your individualized treatment plan, the appliances that will be used, and the financial information, including insurance options and flexible, interest-free payment plans.

 Please prepare for your first appointment by completing our new patient information forms.
-Download the appropriate forms and bring them with you to your first appointment.
+Click the link below to the appropriate form and submit before your first appointment.

 Q.What age should my child be seen by an orthodontist?